RosettaCommons/documentation/application_documentation/rna/auto-drrafter.md

 ##Metadata

-Author: Kalli Kappel (kappel at stanford dot edu)
+Author: Kalli Kappel (kkappel at alumni dot stanford dot edu)
-Last updated: December 2019
+Last updated: January 2020

 ##Application purpose

 auto-DRRAFTER is used to build RNA coordinates into cryo-EM maps.
 Unlike DRRAFTER, it does not require initial manual helix placement.
-Currently, auto-DRRAFTER works only for systems that only RNA.
+Currently, auto-DRRAFTER works only for systems that only contain RNA.

 ##Reference
 auto-DRRAFTER is described in [this paper](https://www.biorxiv.org/content/10.1101/717801v1):